hayahyts/taskflow-IaC/docs/GETTING_STARTED_INFRA.md

 Open the printed URL in your browser:
 - Frontend is served at `/`
 - Backend API is at `/api`

+Tip: It can take 1–2 minutes for the URL to become reachable after the first deploy.

 ---